 Top Slob Snook Fishing Spots in Florida

 Florida inshore waters are rich in Snook.
-You can easily get a 5-pounder on almost any trip, whichever time of the day you’re out on the water.
+You can easily get a 25-incher on almost any trip, whichever time of the day you’re out on the water.
 Anglers argue heatedly about the best Snook fishery: some claim it’s Jupiter while others cite Boca Grande as the ultimate Snook mecca.
 Our verdict is that you should try all of them.

 Pro tip: the latest record fish was caught in Sebastian, back in August 2015.
 It weighed an incredible 45 lb, 12 oz.
 So why not start there?

 In addition to Sebastian, Jupiter, and Boca Grande, Florida anglers mention Fort Pierce, Vero Beach, Sanibel, and the Fort Myers area as premier Snook fishing destinations.
+And, while numbers have dropped in South FL – from Marco Island down the Everglades – since Hurricane Ian, you can still find them here.

 Where to Find Slob Snook